XSlayerDzX/house-price-ml-pipeline/README.md

 # House Price Prediction — Flask · scikit‑learn/XGBoost · Docker · Heroku

 This is my first end‑to‑end ML project.
-I trained a model to predict house prices (Ames dataset vibe), wrapped it in a Flask app, containerized it with Docker, and set up automatic deploys to Heroku using GitHub Actions.
+I trained a model to predict house prices (Ames dataset), wrapped it in a Flask app, containerized it with Docker, and set up automatic deploys to Heroku using GitHub Actions.
 I’m keeping this README short and practical so anyone can run the same setup I’m using.

 ---